danielso/SourceExtraction/README.md

 Main files:

+Simple_Demo.py - Run this to see how basic code works (on small 3D data sample).

-Demo.py - main file for setting parameters and running everything.
-Run to see how code works.
+Demo.py - More advanced options and parameters for many datasets.
+Run to see how code works, in more detail.

 BlockLocalNMF.py - main script for running a single NMF repetition.
 LocalNMF code contains description of all input parameters.